noppefoxwolf/presentations/tryswift/25/presentation-en.md

 # 🦊💡

-^ Oh, I have a good idea.
+^ Wait, I have an idea!

 ---